How to Make Mint Chocolate Almond Bark Christmas Cookies

 Today I made Mint Chocolate Almond Bark Christmas Cookies.
 If you are looking for Christmas recipes, you need to try these!
 I always make several different Christmas treat recipes every year.
 I usually get started in October, then freeze them in freezer bags to save them for Christmastime.
 I make lots of different things like almond bark pretzels, caramels, and that sort of thing.
 Making Christmas treats together is such a fun family activity!

 When Christmastime gets here we like to take some of the treats I make to neighbors for Christmas gifts!
 It’s always nice to spread a little Christmas joy!
-Of course we keep some for the family celebrations, too!
+Of course, we keep some for family celebrations, too!

 Mint Chocolate Almond Bark Christmas Cookies

 - 1 package of almond bark (Not familiar with almond bark?
 You can usually find packages of almond bark or similar white candy coatings near the chocolate chips at the grocery store!)